island-lang/island-lang.github.io/README.md

 Island has two approaches to using the failure type:

 1. Returned directly from a method, as a part of a choice type, and then optionally assert on through the returned value.
 This is the only approach permittable for a function.
-2. Use the `fail` statement to raise an error, together with a `check`..`detect` block to capture the error in a caller scope.
+2. Use the `fail` statement to raise an error, together with a `try`..`detect` block to capture the error in a caller scope.
 This is only possible in action scopes.

 ## Returning the failure type from a method